Homeowners Insurance Discounts: 9 Ways to Save Money

 But an alarm system might run $30 a month, so it could end up costing more than the $150 or so it will save you, Hungelmann says.

-But, also consider the fact that you're reducing your chances of a big claim that could cost you the amount of your deductible.
-"I highly recommend it," Hungelmann says of getting a monitoring system.
+But, also consider the fact that you’re reducing your chances of a big claim that could cost you the amount of your deductible.
+“I highly recommend it,” Hungelmann says of getting a smart home security system for home insurance discounts.

 This is why it’s important to know exactly what homeowners insurance covers under your policy.

-Bumping up your homeowner insurance deductible from $500 to $2,000 can save you an average of 16 percent, according to a study commissioned by insuranceQuotes.com.
-"It's always a good idea," Hungelmann says of a deductible increase.
+Bumping up your homeowner insurance deductible from $500 to $2,000 can save you an average of 16%, according to a study commissioned by insuranceQuotes.com.
+A deductible increase can save. you a good amount on your overall costs if you are someone who doesn’t intend to have a lot of future claims which is often the case with a newer home.

-And if you can swing raising your deductible to $2,500, you can save as much as 25 percent, depending on which state you live in and your circumstances.
-This savings really adds up, especially if you have a home worth $200,000 to $300,000 or more, Hungelmann says.
-But don't make your deductible so high it's unaffordable, he says.
+And if you can swing raising your deductible to $2,500, you can save as much as 25%, depending on which state you live in and your insurance policy variables.
+These discount savings really add up, especially if you have a home worth $200,000 to $300,000 or more.
+You need to make sure to budget so that your deductible will never be so high that it’s unaffordable for your budget should you need to make a claim.

 You may be able to get a small discount of about 5 percent by setting up your payment as an automatic deduction from your bank account, Hackett says.
 Setting up auto pay helps to ensure the policy doesn’t accidentally cancel if you forget to pay, which creates an administrative hassle for the insurer, Hackett says.